 The primary outcome was improvement in GERD symptoms, as measured with the RDQ.
 The RDQ is a self-administered questionnaire consisting of 12 items covering four domains: Heartburn, regurgitation, chest pain, and dysphagia.
 Each item is rated on a six-point Likert scale ranging from 0 (no symptoms) to 5 (very severe symptoms).
 The total score ranges from 0 to 60 points, with higher scores indicating more severe symptoms.
 The RDQ was administered at baseline and every 6 months during the follow-up period.

 The secondary outcomes were improvement in esophageal motility function, measured using esophageal manometry; gastric emptying function, measured using gastric scintigraphy; and quality of life, as measured with the Short Form-36 (SF-36) Health Survey.
 Esophageal manometry measures the pressure and coordination of the esophageal muscles during swallowing.
 It can provide information on lower esophageal sphincter pressure (LESP), peristaltic amplitude (PA), and peristaltic velocity (PV).
-Gastric scintigraphy measures the rate of gastric emptying using a radioactive tracer mixed with a test meal.
 It can provide information on the gastric emptying half-life (GEHT), the time required for half of a test meal to leave the stomach.
 The SF-36 is a self-administered questionnaire that assesses eight domains of health-related quality of life: Physical functioning, role-physical, bodily pain, general health, vitality, social functioning, role-emotional, and mental health.
 Each domain was scored from 0 to 100 points, with higher scores indicating a better quality of life.
 Esophageal manometry, gastric scintigraphy, and the SF-36 Health Survey were performed at baseline and at the end of the follow-up period.

 Sample size calculation